Cucurbita; Squash; Pumpkin: seeds

 Winter squash is defined by certain squash that is left to grow through more seasons to a larger size.
 Pumpkin is a winter squash that includes varieties of Cucurbita pepo, Cucurbita maxima and Cucurbita moschata.

 Shelled winter squash seeds have hormonal effects.
 They are useful for lessening the effects of dihydrotestosterone (DHT), by containing phytochemicals which bind to this potent androgen.
-However, pumpkin seeds also lower (aromatase) androgen to estrogen conversion, by a lesser amount.
+However, pumpkin seeds also lower (aromatase) androgen to estrogen conversion.

 Pumpkin seed has an effect against hormone receptive cancer cells.